Meghan Markle and Prince Harry Have a ''Long List'' of Baby Names

 In addition, the two visited contemporary dining restaurant Charcoal Lane, where they took part in a cooking session and sampled some of the local cuisine, including kangaroo and wild boar.
 Afterwards, they enjoyed some time with the local schoolchildren at Albert Park Primary and then hopped on the tram for a beach clean.

 Meghan wore not one—but two—outfits throughout the day.
 First, she stunned in a blue "folded sail" dress by Dion Lee, which she paired with a Martin Grant trench coat and heels.
-The royal, who is about 12 weeks pregnant, later changed into a black Club Monaco dress and ditched the heels for a more comfortable pair of Black Rothy's flats.
+The royal later changed into a black Club Monaco dress and ditched the heels for a more comfortable pair of Black Rothy's flats.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.